A Fresh Alternative to SongbookPro

 One app, every device, no double-dipping

-A modern interface that stays out of your way
+A modern interface

 Feature by Feature